What causes the plague? Bubonic plague. Mechanisms of plague development

 • purgation.

-The last in modern times
+Latest in modern times

-Especially dangerous infection
+Particularly dangerous infection

-• exclusion of contact with wild animals;
+• avoiding contact with wild animals;

-• caution when feeding rodents and rabbits.
+• Be careful when feeding rodents and rabbits.

 Pathogenesis and forms of the disease